-Since you can add new content and perform most tasks without hiring a developer in WordPress, managing an HTML website will likely end up costing much more than a WordPress website.
+Since you can add new content and perform most tasks without hiring a WordPress developer, managing an HTML website will likely end up costing much more than a WordPress website over time.

-If you’re investing this amount of time and money into building a site for your business, then you want people to see it.
-To boost your site’s visibility, aim to get ranking as close as possible to the first page.
-According to Search Engine Journal, sites listed on the first Google search results page get 91.5% of the traffic share for a keyword or phrase.
+If you’re investing this amount of time and money into building a site for your business, you probably want people to see it, right?
+To boost your site’s visibility, you'll want to rank on the first page of the major search engines for keywords that are relevant to your business.

 To drive that organic traffic to your site, you need to optimize your on-page and technical SEO.
 Let’s compare the SEO friendliness of building a site on WordPress and building one from scratch.

 WordPress for SEO

 WordPress enables you to easily customize your image alt-text, meta descriptions, headings, and custom URLs right in your dashboard so you don’t need to edit a single line of code.

 You can also choose among thousands of responsive themes to design a mobile-friendly site.
 Installing and activating a responsive theme will take a few clicks and you won't need to worry about defining viewport meta tags, setting text in the viewport width unit, or adding media queries.

 If you lack experience or knowledge of SEO, then you can download or purchase a range of WordPress plugins to help.
 Plugins like Yoast SEO, WP Rocket, and Redirection let you control many aspects of your site’s technical and on-page SEO.